nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 The purpose of this User Guide is to assist you in understanding and utilizing the SweetRewards application to its fullest potential.
 Whether you are looking to onboard new members, track orders, manage reward points or update membership tiers this guide will provide step-by-step instructions to ensure a smooth experience.

 ## About SweetRewards
-SweetRewards is not just a contact management tool; it's your partner in cultivating customer loyalty and enhancing your bakery's membership program.
+SweetRewards is not just a contact management tool; it's your partner in cultivating **customer loyalty and enhancing your bakery's membership program**.
 With SweetRewards, you can:

-* Track member information: Keep a detailed record of each member, including their name, phone number, email, address, accumulated points, membership tier, and order history.
+* **Track member information**: Keep a detailed record of each member, including their name, phone number, email, address, allergens, accumulated points, membership tier, and order history.
-* Manage orders and points: Seamlessly add orders and update points to reflect customer purchases and interactions.
+* **Manage orders and points**: Seamlessly add orders and update points to reflect customer purchases and interactions.
-* Update membership tiers: Elevate members' tiers based on their accumulated points, unlocking new rewards and benefits aligned with each tier.
+* **Update membership tiers**: Elevate members' tiers based on their accumulated points, unlocking new rewards and benefits aligned with each tier.

 ### Understanding Membership Tiers
 One of the core features of SweetRewards is the Membership Tier System.
-This system rewards your loyal customers by categorizing them into different tiers based on the points they have accumulated through purchases at your bakery.
-Each tier offers different benefits, such as discounts, free items, or exclusive products.
+This system rewards your loyal customers by **categorizing them into different tiers** based on the points they have accumulated through purchases at your bakery.
+Each tier offers different benefits, such as discounts, free items, or exclusive products that can be customised by you.
 Here is a breakdown of the tiers:

-Bronze Tier (T1): This is the starting tier for all new members.
+**Bronze Tier**: This is the starting tier for all new members.
 Members need to accumulate at least 100 points to move to the next tier.
-Silver Tier (T2): Members who have accumulated 200 points are upgraded to the Silver Tier, which offers more benefits than the Bronze Tier.
+**Silver Tier**: Members who have accumulated 200 points are upgraded to the Silver Tier, which offers more benefits than the Bronze Tier.
+**Gold Tier**: Members who have accumulated 500 points are upgraded to the Gold Tier, which offers more benefits than the Silver Tier.
-Gold Tier (T3): This is the highest tier, reserved for members who have collected 500 points.
+**Platinum Tier**: This is the highest tier, reserved for members who have collected 1000 points.
 Gold Tier members receive the best benefits, underlining their importance to your bakery.
 Points can be accumulated by making purchases and participating in bakery events.
 Ensure to regularly update member points using the addpoints command to reflect their current balance.
 Upgrading membership tiers can be done using the updatemembership command once a member reaches the required points threshold.

 🌟 Benefit: By maintaining and upgrading membership tiers, you foster a stronger relationship with your customers, encouraging them to return to your bakery.
 This system not only enhances customer loyalty but also drives sales by offering tangible rewards for continued patronage.

 ## Getting Started with SweetRewards
-To begin using SweetRewards, ensure that your device meets the software’s compatibility requirements.
+To begin using SweetRewards, ensure that your device meets the **software’s compatibility requirements**.
 Follow the installation instructions provided in the "Getting Started" section.
 After installation, familiarize yourself with the GUI elements and practice basic CLI commands through the introductory tutorial.

 ## Navigating this Guide
 This User Guide is structured to help you find information quickly and easily.
 Use the table of contents to navigate to specific sections.
 Throughout the guide, you’ll find tips, warnings, and best practices highlighted to draw your attention to important information.
 If you’re new to CLI, refer to the section on CLI usage for an explanation of commands and syntax.